roshkins/AjaxDemo/README.md

 resource inside the `users` resource.
 Friending someone should be as simple as POSTing to `/users/123/friendship`.

-On the `/users` page, list all users, and add a `friend` button for each.
+On the `/users` page, list all users, and add a "Friend" button for each.
 Since you don't need a full-fledged form (there should be no params to POST), your form can be empty except for the submit button.